-Providers registered with Family Space Licensed Home Child Care Program, as independent micro-entrepreneurs may use their own discretion with regard to providing care on public holidays or premium days.
+Public holidays are considered billable closures for Providers.
+As independent contractors, Providers registered with Family Space Licensed Home Child Care Program, may use their own discretion with regard to providing care on public holidays or premium days.
 The County of Hastings through the Purchase of Service Agreement determines which days can be charged as premium days and as such Providers are able to charge a higher rate.

-If a public holiday lands on a day Providers do not offer care, no other day will be considered in lieu.
+If a Provider chooses to provide care on a public holiday, families will be billed a premium rate and another day of the Providers choice will be considered a billable closure in lieu of the public holiday worked.
+If a public holiday lands on a day Providers do not offer care, the next business day, as recognized by Family Space, will be considered the holiday in lieu.
 The regulations of the Child Care and Early Years Act are to be followed when a Provider chooses to provide care which the County of Hastings deems as "premium" care.